chef/chef-load/README.md

 * ohai_json_file
 * converge_status_json_file
 * compliance_status_json_file
+* compliance_sample_reports_dir

 The chef-load GitHub repo's ["sample-data" directory](https://github.com/jeremiahsnapp/chef-load/tree/master/sample-data) has a file for each type of data that can be used.

+#### Get the compliance sample inspec reports
+The samples are located in the chef-load GitHub repo listed above inside of a subdirectory named "inspec-reports".
+These are currently used for the generate action (back filling dates)

 #### Create your own sample ohai JSON file